Table of contents

 What should you do if you don’t know what job you want?

-If you don’t know what job you want, start by considering your interests, how you like to work, and your strengths.
-Then, start researching roles through internships and networking to find positions that might be a good fit.
+If you don’t know what job you want, start by considering your interests and skill set.
+Then, start researching roles through courses, part-time work, and independent projects and networking to find positions that might be a good fit.

 Is it OK to not know what job you want?